Optimizing Heroku Connect Performance

 Review the conditions of when each API is used and follow write patterns that use the Bulk API:

-- Minimize the amount of synced changes.
+- Minimize the number of synced changes.

 - Save only changed records to mapped Heroku Connect tables.
 Saving unchanged records triggers unnecessary syncs.